hoffjager/databases/README.md

 	* December: 87, €3,278.72, €1,642.34, €1,636.38
 	* Total: 928, €22,155.33, €10,077.51, €12,077.82

+The years 2017, 2019, 2021 & 2022 each saw purchases of at least 100 games.

+From each month from each year combined, it appears that September saw the most game purchases, coincidentally that being my birthday month.
+August was also a busy month, I imagine I would have availed of pre-orders prior to my birthday.
+June & July were quiet in comparison, where combined purchases were less than September alone.

-*   How many video games were purchased via gift cards and the PlayStation Plus subscription service?
+*   How many video games were purchased via gift cards & the PlayStation Plus subscription service?

-GIFTS & PLAYSTATION PLUS SUBSCRIPTION SERVICE

-    * From finances_savings_gifts_subs.rpt (on 31st Dec 2023):
+Gifts & PlayStation Plus Subscription Service
+Report file created on 31st December 2023
-	  * 154 video games were purchased either via birthday or Christmas gifts, as well as via PlayStation Plus.
+	  * 154 video games were purchased via birthday or Christmas gifts, along with the PlayStation Plus subscription service.
-	  * The total full price came to €4,648.17, with equal savings.
+	  * The total savings compared to the full price came to €4,648.17.
 	  * These savings account for approximately one third of the total savings.

 	  * From finances_dates_holidays.rpt (on 31st Dec 2023):
 	  * Data for holidays in Sep & Dec TBC

 FURTHER DATA ANALYSIS TBC: